sethmnielsen/personal-website/content/project/marsrover/index.md

 ---
 title: University Rover Challenge
 summary: |2-
-  Lead autonomous navigation engineer for the BYU Mars Rover Team: the only team to complete the final, fully autonomous navigation portion of task.
+  Lead engineer of autonomous navigation for the BYU Mars Rover Team: the only team to complete the final, fully autonomous navigation portion of task.

-  I was one of the lead operators of the rover throughout development, testing, and competition; implemented much of the team's user interface and networking software.
+  I was a primary operator of the rover in the competition and throughout development, and I wrote the navigation and sensing software that guided the rover to the goal markers.
 tags:
 - Robotics
 date: "2018-06-02"